Apakottur/shpyx/README.md

 ## Motivation
-Running shell commands in Python is often useful when the user is interested in combining shell and Python logic, or manging the outcome of shell commands in Python.
+Running shell commands in Python is often useful when the user is interested in combining shell and Python logic, or managing the outcome of shell commands in Python.

 The Python standard library provides a simple way of doing so via the `subprocess` module:
 ```python